 How are UIndy's engineering programs different?

-In addition to following a well-designed engineering curriculum, you'll also complete UIndy's general education core curriculum, which will give you a solid foundation in such areas as business writing, speaking and presenting, and social sciences.
-Because engineers work among a variety of people, mastering these skills is critical for succeeding in a global marketplace.
+In addition to following a well-designed engineering curriculum, engineering students will also complete UIndy's general education core curriculum, providing a solid foundation in such areas as business writing, speaking and presenting, and social sciences.
+Because engineers collaborate with people in a variety of industries, mastering these skills is critical for succeeding in a global marketplace.

 - Small class sizes with well-qualified faculty committed to helping you reach your potential.